Hypxr-7/TOY-8_CPU/README.md

 # TOY-8 CPU in Logism

-The following is a TOY-8 CPU, a simplified version of the TOY CPU.
+The following is a TOY-8 CPU, a simplified version of the TOY CPU.\
+Toy-8 CPU WS is an extended version with shifters.

 # PREREQUISITES